51Degrees/specifications/pipeline-specification/features/thread-safety.md

 Consequently, **Pipeline** and **Flow Element** implementations must be capable of handling multiple concurrent requests to the `Process` function.

-<span style="color:yellow">TODO - add to discussion of "Advanced Fetures".</span>
-In addition, a **Flow Element** may be added to multiple **Pipelines** once it has been built.
-This means that the processing performed by a **Flow Element** should have no state information that is dependent on a **Pipeline** to which it has been added.
-Where such state information is required, the element must maintain isolated instances of this state for each **Pipeline** to which it has been added.

 # Flow Data

 In general user-facing data structures linked to **Flow Data** do not need to be